computationalmystic/augur-group29/README.md

 Augur is free software: you can redistribute it and/or modify it under the terms of the MIT License as published by the Open Source Initiative.
 See the file [LICENSE](LICENSE) for more details.

 (This work has been funded through the Alfred P. Sloan Foundation)

+## Sprint 3 (Expectations for the End)
+Augur has proven to be an unruly beast and our expectation at the beginning now seem much tougher.

+Use case 1: Have buttons that will condense or expand the graph based on the time parameters.
+Hopefully this will be the functioning the way it was described from the beginning.

+Use case 2: When the submit button is clicked for the repo search bar we want a second plot of lines to populate the graph.
+We are having trouble working on the backend on this however.

+Use case 3: On this one we are hoping to get the front end to actually work correctly so when you click the "add a time" button it will give you a scroll bar with values already inserted.